Qantas cuts international capacity, delays A350 order as coronavirus bites | MarketScreener

 Airlines around the world are experiencing a collapse in demand due to the coronavirus, which an industry body last week estimated could lower passenger revenue by as much as $113 billion this year.

-Qantas shares fell as much as 7.2% in early trade on Tuesday but later rebounded to trade 6.8% higher at 0130 GMT, compared with a 1.5% rise in the broader market.
+Qantas shares fell as much as 7.2% in early trade on Tuesday but rebounded to close 7.2% higher, compared with a 3.1% rise in the broader market.

 "This is a significant but appropriate response," Jefferies analyst Anthony Moulder told clients of the action taken by management.